Are you a teacher who looks to give your students a meaningful experience beyond just curriculum in what they learn?

 Are you an educator who wants to utilize stories that teach lessons and positive values for your students’ lives today and for the future?

 These book discussions have occurred with middle school, high school, and college classes in the San Francisco Bay Area and the Phoenix area.
 Teachers in Social Studies, English or Language Arts, Religious Studies and Social Justice as well as any Humanities subject are the ones who have been building this experience and tradition of discussion with Marty and his special story.
-Skype can be used for other locations.

 The title of the book is not Two Among the Righteous Many, as only a few people throughout Europe did the kind of rescue work in the Holocaust as Frans and Wijnakker.
 Why did so few people help?